PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 - parity between Rust fluent call builders and Python keyword-bound calls;
 - Python cursor and parallel-region wrappers delegating state transitions and validation to Rust rather than maintaining shadow state;
+- direct reuse of a consumed `SingleUse` value producing a domain-readable error while the cursor API expresses the same valid program without explicit SSA rebinding;
 - stable translation of each structured Rust diagnostic into the corresponding Python exception and fields;
 - canonical `SurfacePatch` geometry, stabilizers, logical supports, schedules,